 Trump Attacks FBI Raid on Michael Cohen’s Law Office (Audio)

-Jimmy Gurule, a professor at Notre Dame Law School, discusses Monday’s FBI raid on the law offices of Michael Cohen, President Trump’s personal attorney, which brought about a fresh round of criticism from the president against special counsel Robert Mueller and the Russia investigation.
-He speaks with Bloomberg’s June Grasso on Bloomberg Radio’s "Politics, Policy, Power and Law."
+(Bloomberg) -- Jimmy Gurule, a professor at Notre Dame Law School, discusses Monday’s FBI raid on the law offices of Michael Cohen, President Trump’s personal attorney, which brought about a fresh round of criticism from the president over special counsel Robert Mueller and the Russia investigation.
+Plus, Jennifer Rie, senior litigation analyst for Bloomberg Intelligence, discusses a Wall Street Journal report that U.S. regulators have cleared Bayer’s $66 billion acquisition of Monsanto in a deal that has been nearly two years in the making.
+They speak with Bloomberg’s June Grasso.